msasinowski/react-native-expo-braintree/INTEGRATION_3.X_EXPO.md

 `host` - Domain that provide a .well-known/applinks.json, it need to be the same as it is defined in [Set Up App Links](https://github.com/braintree/braintree_android/blob/main/APP_LINK_SETUP.md)

-`pathPrefix` - Path prefix, in case of you want to separate path only to handle the context switch (Optional) `initializePayPal` - Boolean that determines if PayPal is used/needed (Values "true" | "false") `initializeVenmo` - Boolean that determines if Venmo is used/needed (Values "true" | "false") `initialize3DSecure` - Boolean that determines if 3D Secure is used/needed (Values "true" | "false")

-`appDelegateLanguage` - Indicator that tell's the plugin logic if you are still using Objective C file for AppDelegate (Optional)
+`pathPrefix` - Path prefix, in case of you want to separate path only to handle the context switch (Optional) `initialize3DSecure` - Boolean that determines if 3D Secure is used/needed (Values "true" | "false") `addFallbackUrlScheme` - Boolean that determines if we should add a scheme for a fallback url used in venmo `appDelegateLanguage` - Indicator that tell's the plugin logic if you are still using Objective C file for AppDelegate (Optional)

 #### Android Specific